 07 of 10

 The Kumasi Catering Rest House is reminiscent of an American motel with parking outside every room.
 It is centrally located, reasonably priced and the restaurant serves good local and Chinese dishes.
 It's a great place to stay if you are in Kumasi and want to walk to all the major sights.
-The rooms are both large and clean, and include ensuite bathrooms, air-conditioning and TV.
+The rooms are both large and clean and include ensuite bathrooms, air-conditioning, and TV.
 The rest house is peaceful despite its central location, and there's lots of greenery around the rooms.
-The staff are consistently friendly and efficient.
+The staff is consistently friendly and efficient.
 You can walk to Kejetia Market, Menhya Palace, Kumasi Zoo and the Cultural Center from here.
-Rates start from around $20 per night.

 08 of 10